Rapid Casting: Everything You Need to Know

 Learn more about this manufacturing method that combines casting with 3D printing.

-Rapid casting is a modern twist on a time-honored process.
+Rapid casting is a modern twist on a time-honored metal casting process.

 Combining cutting-edge 3D printing with the age-old art of casting can create complex yet low-cost parts.
 This guide offers a deep dive into rapid casting, discussing its strengths, weaknesses, cost implications, and key design elements.